ToolShedTested

 Top Pick: Milwaukee 2853-20 M18 FUEL 1/4" Impact Driver

 This is the best impact driver on the market for deck work, full stop.
 The 2853-20 delivers 2,000 in-lbs of peak torque -- the highest in its class when it launched -- in a compact, 4.7-inch head length.
 Milwaukee's POWERSTATE brushless motor paired with REDLINK PLUS intelligence means consistent power delivery even as the battery drains, which matters over a full day of driving.
-The four-mode drive control is genuinely useful for dialing back torque on finish work.
-At $179 (tool only), it's competitively priced and runs on the M18 platform that covers Milwaukee's full professional lineup.
+The four-mode drive control is genuinely useful for dialing back torque on finish work. at the current retailer price (tool only), it's competitively priced and runs on the M18 platform that covers Milwaukee's full professional lineup.

 See all our tested picks in the best impact drivers of 2026 guide.